learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_webapp_deployment_with_nodejs.md

 Now, you have two options:

-1. Deploy your Web App with the Azure portal
-    Note: If you proceed with this option, the Azure portal will immediately integrate CI/CD with Github Actions upon deploying your web app.
+1. Deploy your Web App with the Azure portal (if you proceed with this option, the Azure portal will immediately integrate CI/CD with Github Actions)

     On the Azure Portal, navigate to **App Services**: